Bajirao Mastani (soundtrack): Songs

 Music critic Joginder Tuteja from Bollywood Hungama gave the album 3.5 stars (out of 5) saying: "Bajirao Mastani soundtrack is on the expected lines.
 A heavy album with as many as 10 tracks, it is high on classical base with a few potentially popular songs in there as well.
 Though at least half the songs in there are primarily situational, given Sanjay Leela Bhansali's expertise when it comes to spinning around wonderful visuals, they can be expected to make a good impression on screen."
 Critic R. M. Vijayakar in his review for India-West gave the soundtrack a rating of 4.5 out of 5 and described the album to be a "fragrant rose".
 He stated: "The Maharashtrian ambiance, complete with riffs, choruses and traditional Marathi verse and excerpts, dominates "Bajirao Mastani's fascinating score, easily Sanjay Leela Bhansali's finest musical outing since "Devdas (2002)."
 Aelina Kapoor from Rediff.com gave the album a score of 3 out of 5, stated that, "The music of Bajirao Mastani is a roller-coaster ride.
 Though there isn't anything wrong about Bhansali's tunes here, there are quite a few ups and downs in the 10 songs in the soundtrack.
 A lot of qawwali and romance in Bajirao Mastani's soundtrack."

 Suanshu Khurana from The Indian Express gave the album 3.5 stars out of 5 and stated, "In many parts, Bajirao Mastani sounds fresh, like carefully restored music from Bajirao's times.
 Some tracks work better than the others.
 Buy it for Bhansali's distinct sound and a balance between restraint and exuberance."
 Kasmin Fernandes of The Times of India gave the album 3.5 stars out of 5 and complimented the lyrics by Siddharth-Garima, singing by Arijit Singh, Vishal Dadlani and Shreya Ghoshal.
 Devesh Sharma in his critical review for Filmfare, gave the album 3 stars out of 5, stating that, "Bajirao Mastani's soundtrack isn’t for the average listener used to hook-filled masala numbers.
 It's an acquired taste but will definitely offer up its riches if you lower your inhibitions.
 Clean, harmonic music leaning towards melody and rhythm."
-Surabhi Redkar from Koimoi assigned the album a score of 3 out of 5.
-He summarised that, "The Bajirao Mastani soundtrack is a mixed bag.
-The classical numbers outshine the others.
-The album is expected to be a treat visually too."